 My top recommendations for a day in Oxford would be: take a walking tour to get oriented (the official Blue Badge tours are excellent), visit a couple of the university colleges (Christ Church and Exeter are favourites), go punting on the River Cherwell, climb the tower at the University Church of St Mary the Virgin for the best view in the city, and end up at the Turf Tavern for a pint.

-If you have time, the Ashmolean Museum is free and brilliant, and the Covered Market is worth a wander for lunch.
+If you have time, the Ashmolean Museum and Pitt Rivers Museum are both free and brilliant, and the Covered Market is worth a wander for lunch.

 Which Oxford colleges can you visit?

-Most of the 38 colleges are open to visitors at some point during the year, though opening times vary depending on the academic calendar.
-Some charge an entry fee (Christ Church is the most expensive at around £10), while others are free.
-Your best bet is to check with the porter’s lodge at the entrance of whichever college you want to visit.
+Most of Oxford’s roughly 40 colleges and societies are open to visitors at some point during the year, though opening times vary depending on the academic calendar.
+Some charge an entry fee (Christ Church is the most expensive, with multimedia tour tickets starting at £16.95 off-peak but typically £20-23 for popular slots, and 40-60 minute guided tours running £23.50-£26.50), while others are free.
+Christ Church tickets release each Friday at 10am UK time for the following week and the best slots disappear quickly, so book ahead if it’s a top priority.
+For everywhere else, your best bet is to check with the porter’s lodge at the entrance of whichever college you want to visit.
 They’re always happy to let you know if it’s open.

 Is punting in Oxford difficult?